mg979/vim-packs/Readme.md

 " also working with lists, and plugs
 Pack 'mhinz/vim-grepper', { 'on': ['Grepper', '<plug>(GrepperOperator)'] }

+" not a package, but add to runtimepath anyway, cannot be installed or updated Pack 'junegunn/fzf', { 'dir': '~/.fzf' }

 " infos about added package, and errors about missing packages PacksCheck